 What Does a CPA Do?

-The duties of a CPA include acting as consultants on many issues, including filing tax forms and accounting.
+The duties of a CPA include acting as a consultant on many issues, including filing tax forms and accounting.

 A CPA, or Certified Public Accountant, is a trusted financial and tax advisor who helps individuals, businesses, and other organizations plan and reach their bank accounts' goals.